-2. Over time, we have built up an extensive database of organisations and individuals wishing to be involved in our consultations.

-3. Any individual or organisation wishing to be included may be added to the database at any time.
+- 3. Over time, we have built up an extensive database of organisations and individuals wishing to be involved in our consultations. - 4.
+Any individual or organisation wishing to be included may be added to the database at any time.
+Please contact: planningpolicy@southend.gov.uk.

-Development Plan Documents (DPDs)
+Development Plan Documents (DPDs) (including the Southend new Local Plan)

-4. Development Plan Documents contain policies to manage and guide development.
-They must be supported by evidence, generally accord with national policies and be subject to an on-going process of sustainability appraisal, to ensure that the policies are soundly based on economic, social and environmental grounds.
-5. Consultation is required at various stages in their preparation, including "Publication" stage, after which they are submitted to the Government.
+- 5. Development Plan Documents contain policies to manage and guide development.
+They must be supported by evidence, generally accord with national policies and be subject to an on-going process of sustainability appraisal, to ensure that the policies are soundly based on economic, social and environmental grounds. - 6.
+Consultation is required at various stages in their preparation, including "Publication" stage, after which they are submitted to the Government.
 An independent Planning Inspector then carries out an Examination into the document, considering the views of interested people, before making recommendations on the document that can be put before the Council for adoption.